hipstermojo/paperoni/README.md

 ## How it (currently) doesn't work

-This program is still in alpha so a number of things currently break:
+This program is still in alpha so a number of things won't work:

-- Certain links with redirects can't be extracted.
-Such links include urls that are proxying Medium.
 - Websites that only run with JavaScript cannot be extracted.
 - Website articles that cannot be extracted by Readability cannot be extracted by Paperoni either.
+- Code snippets on Medium articles that are lazy loaded will not appear in the EPUB.

 ## Running locally